martinkooij/MMM-AfterShip/README.md

 }
 ````
 ## Usage with Post NL (postnl-3s)
 THIS PARAGRAPH ONLY FOR POSTNL USERS ON TRACKTRY.COM.
-Aftership works fine.
+Aftership works fine as is.

 For Dutch users, the web interface at tracktry.com does not allow for entering the receiver postal code, necessary to get a valid response other than "pending" from postnl-3s (all postnl parcels that start with 3Sxxxxxxxxxxx).